Bradesco posts slight profit miss; defaults up

 Net financial margin for loans, which shows how much profit the bank extracted from lending operations, fell to 4.087 billion reais from the fourth quarter, the first quarterly decline in three years.

-Offsetting that drop was a 41 percent jump in trading-related income and a 17 percent increase in fee income.
+Offsetting that drop were a 41 percent jump in trading-related income and a 17 percent increase in fee income.

 The insurance unit, which accounts for one-third of Bradesco's annual revenue, earned 877 million reais in the quarter, 12 percent more than a year earlier.